Virtualization-projects/ee-workshop/README.md

     ![](./images/windows75.png)

 ## <a name="intro1"></a>Introduction
 Docker Enterprise provides an integrated, tested and certified platform for apps running on enterprise Linux or Windows operating systems and cloud providers.
 Docker Enterprise is tightly integrated to the the underlying infrastructure to provide a native, easy to install experience and an optimized Docker environment.
-Docker Certified Infrastructure, Containers and Plugins are exclusively available for Docker Enterprise with cooperative support from Docker and the Certified Technology Partner.
+Docker Certified Infrastructure, Containers and Plugins are exclusively available for Docker Enterprise with cooperative support from Docker and the Certified Technology Partners.

 ### <a name="intro2"></a>Overview of Orchestration
 While it is easy to run an application in isolation on a single machine, orchestration allows you to coordinate multiple machines to manage an application, with features like replication, encryption, load-balancing, service discovery and more.
 If you've read anything about Docker, you have probably heard of Kubernetes and Docker Swarm mode.
 Docker Enterprise allows you to use either Docker Swarm mode or Kubernetes for orchestration.